TMJ / TMD Therapy

+Until recently, these symptoms, appearing unrelated, were frequently undiagnosed or misdiagnosed as migraine, tension headache, neuritis, neuralgia, or stress.
 When standard treatment for these types of disorders proved unsuccessful, patients were frequently labeled as hypochondriacs, or mental in origin.

 Actually, these often unexplained, undiagnosed and therefore untreated symptoms are often related to a group of problems called TMJ Dysfunction.
 TMJ Dysfunction is considered “The Great Imposter” because problems within this disorder can produce a wide range of symptoms which, at first glance, might appear unrelated to the jaw joints.

 - Neck or shoulder pain

 - Back pain

 - Tingling in arms or fingers